sentry07/vscode-amx-netlinx/README.md

 This extension contributes the following settings:

-* `netlinx.compiler`: sets the path of the Simpl+ compiler.
+* `netlinx.compiler`: sets the path of the Netlinx compiler.
 Can be set to a custom path via the user settings.
 Please use the double \ to specify directory paths.
-* `netlinx.helpLocation`: sets the path of the SIMPL+ reference guide.
+* `netlinx.helpLocation`: sets the path of the Netlinx reference guide.
 Can be set to a custom path via the user settings.
 Please use the double \ to specify directory paths.
 * `netlinx.terminalLocation`: sets path of the default windows cmd.exe.
 Can be set to a custom path via the user settings.
 Please use the double \ to specify directory paths.

 ## Keybindings and Menus